 If you haven't already done so, you might want to start on Part One of this vacation planner.
 Or, if you prefer, use the quick links in the table to jump to the section of your choice.

 There's so much to see and do in Paris that, no matter how long your visit, you simply won't have time to do everything you want.

 There are museums of every type, parks of all sizes, bridges to cross, neighborhoods to explore, shopping to do.

-One thing's for sure, you're going to want to visit museums, monuments and other famous Paris attractions.
-And to do that, you're going to have to get around town.
+One thing's for sure, you're going to want to visit a bunch of Paris attractions, and to do that, you're going to have to get around town.
 Using the Metro is the best way to get from one part of Paris to another.
 And the best way to ride the Metro is by getting a Paris Visite — the Metro Pass.
 We recommend you buy one as part of a combined Paris City Pass.
 Our guide tells the whole story

 We recommend that you get a combination Paris City Pass before you leave home.

 This will get you into more than 60 museums & monuments for free and give you unlimited travel on the Metro.
 There are also a lot of extras incuded, like a free wine tasting and a Seine river cruise.